benstuijts/mongoose-statics/README.md

 # mongoose-statics
 Simple add all CRUD methods and more to your Mongoose Models!

 The library makes the use of Promises.
+Simple learn promises byu watching this video: https://youtu.be/g90irqWEqd8

 ## Usage in your mongoose model